haml/haml/README.md

 To use Haml with Rails, simply add Haml to your Gemfile and run `bundle`.

+    gem 'haml'

+Haml 4.1 requires an actively maintained version of Rails (version 3.2 or later).
+If you are using Rails 3.0 or 3.1, you should use Haml version 4.0.x:

+    gem 'haml', '~> 4.0.4'

 If you'd like to replace Rails's Erb-based generators with Haml, add [haml-rails](https://github.com/indirect/haml-rails) to your Gemfile as well.